EDUCATION & OUTREACH PROGRAMMES

 We hope that the readers would not be limited to just children, but that parents and teachers would find the contents interesting and educational.

-In June 2008, the Our Land, Our Sea, Our People module has undergone revision and in 2014, the revised version which came in three volumes were released through co-funding under the EU Project.
+In 2014, the revised version of Our Land, Our Sea, Our People was released.
+The revised workbook-textbook came in three volumes and were printed through co-funding under the EU Project.

 CHILDREN’S CULTURAL AND ENVIRONMENTAL CAMP